hirusha-adi/hirusha/docs/study/cie_al/computer_science/paper_3/my_revision_notes/chapter_17/both.md

 				- data all follows the same route
 				- better for real time
 				- simple method of transfer
+                - there are little to no delays in sending / recieving data once the circuit is set-up
+                    - because stringent error checking (as used in packet switching) is not required
+                    - circuit made available is dedicated to this communication stream
 			- bad:
 				- nobody else can use the same circuit even if it is idle
 				- less secure as only one route used
+                - extra time required to set up circuit at start of the conversation
+                - alternative route not available without restarting the conversation
+                - less secure as easier to intercept data if only one channel used
+                - failiure of this single route used means failure of transmission
 			- how it works?
 				- a dedicated circuit
 				- curcuit is established before transmission starts
 				- data is transferred using the whole bandwidth
 				- all data is tranferred over the same route
 				- curcuit is released after transmission ends
+            - how it works? (old)
+                - set up for duration of the conversation
+                - set up before communication starts
+                - maintained throughtout the communication
+                - all data travels down the same route
+                - dropped at the end of the transmission
+                - complete bandwidth used
 			- when to use?
+                - when having a video conversation
 				- this is to be used where a dedicated path needs to be sustained throughout the call / communication
 				- where the whole bandwidth is required
 				- where real time communication is used
 				- a typical application is standard voice communications / video streaming
 		- packet switching
             - good:
+                - communication is asynchronous
                 - accuracy
                     - ensures accurate delivery of the message
                 - completeness
                     - missing packets can be easily detected and re-send request sent so the message arrives complete
                 - resilience
                     - if a network changes the router can detect this and send the data another way to ensure it arrives
                 - path also available to other users
                 - does not use the whole bandwidth
                 - allows simultaneous use of channel by multiple users
                 - better security as packets hashed and sent by different routes
             - bad:
                 - time delays to correct errors
                 - network problems may introduce errors in packets
                 - required complex protocols for delivery
                 - unsuitable for realtime transmission applications
                 - time takes to re-assemble packets at the destination
             - how it works?
                 - long answer
                     - a large message is divided up into a group of smaller chunks of the same size called packets
                     - the packet has a header and a payload
                     - the header contains a source IP, destination IP and a sequence number
                     - each packet is dispatches independently
                     - and may travel along different routes
                     - the packets may arrive out of order
                     - and are re-assembled into the original message at the destination
                     - if packets are missing / curropted, a re-transmission request is sent
                 - short answer
                     - data is split into packets
                     - each packet is given it's own route
                     - the routing for apcket depends on the congestion
                     - packets may not arrive in the given order
             - what the router does? / role of the router?
                 - the router examines the packet's header
                 - it reads the IP address of the destination (from the packet header)
                 - a router has access to a routing table
+                    - routing table has:
+                        - network id
+                        - routing metric
+                        - next hop / gateway
+                        - interface
                 - containing information about:
                     - available hops
                     - netmask
                     - gateways
                     - etc...
                 - and the status of the routes along the route
                 - the router decides on the best route (next hop)
                 - and sends the packet on its next hop.
             - when use?
                 - packet swithing is most commonly used on data networks such as the internet to send large data files that don't need to be live streamed
                 - packet swithing is used when it is necessary to be able to overcome failed lines by rerouting
                 - it is used when it is necessary for the communication to be more secure
                 - packet switching is used for high volume data transmission
                 - packet switching is used when is it is NOT necessary to use all the bandwidth
                 - eg:
                     - email,
                     - text messages
                     - documents
                     - VOIP
+            - why use?
+                - communication is asynchronous
+                - allows for error checking (+ all other good)
+                - real time transmission might not be required
+                - smaller amounts of data are sent (than voice calls), therefore dedicated line / higher bandwidth not required / can share bandwidth
+                - when it doesnt matter if data arrives in order (+ all doesnt matter other bad stuff)
 	- transmission medium
 		- wired
 			- uses a cable to communicate